Table of contents

 - Growth of game live streaming – according to GlobalWebIndex, over 1 billion people stream games

 - Another 1 billion people watch live streams

 - Increasing number of investments into esports betting

 - Emerging market of multi-functional gaming console

 - Increasing number of in-app purchases and subscription services

-Those and other changes in the market simultaneously fuel the popularity of video-game live streaming with Twitch at its forefront.
+Those changes in the market fuel the popularity of video-game streaming with Twitch at its forefront.
 According to Zion Market’s research, the market is expected to grow between 2018 and 2026 from $800 million in annual sales to more than $6.9 billion.

-A lot of today’s gamers are millennials who hardly represent stereotypical gamers.
-Gaming has become just another mean of entertainment, a social activity, and a part of the millennial media diet with two-thirds of U.S. millennials playing every month.
+Surprisingly, a lot of today’s gamers are millennials who hardly represent stereotypical gamers.
+Gaming has become just another means of entertainment, a social activity, and a part of the millennial media diet, with two-thirds of U.S. millennials playing every month.